Kenny-Jolley/LBOMD_utility_scripts/README.md

 This function sets options in lbomd.IN and equilibration.IN so that the md code thermalises a system.
 User selects the temperature and thermalisation time.

 ### lattice utility

+`md_lattice_info.py  filename`
+This function reads a lattice file (filename) and prints some basic information about the lattice.

 `md_lattice_stack.py  X Y Z`
 This function reads the lattice.dat file and creates a larger supercell by stacking multiple copies.
 The number of cells in x, y, and z can be specified on the command-line, or entered interactively.
 Orthorhombic lattices only.